nemethviktor/GeoTagNinja/readme.md

 - Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - Find the newest release (topmost, easy) then click on Assets if they are not showing.
 	- There "tends to be" a dev(elopment) version stored [on my public Google Drive](https://drive.google.com/file/d/18iI77SIdrIv-joOtyT0-MzqOVtB5OgM0/view?usp=share_link).
 This is not really a maintained location and by definition the version is likely to be messier than the published ones.
 It may even happen that this version is actually older than the published one (I don't always upload here but only when someone opens a ticket and I'd like them to test a change)
 - As of 20221202 I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
 If the app breaks complaining about the lack of webView2, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
 - The app is unsigned.
-This is because a certificate costs in the vicinity of £250 per year but the app is free and I don't particular feel like splurging out on this at the moment.
+This is because a certificate costs in the vicinity of £250 per year but the app is free and I don't particularly feel like splurging out on this at the moment.
 	- Due to the lack of a signed certificate, when installing SmartScreen will complain that the app is unsafe.
 SmartScreen is meant to be called StupidScreen but MS made a typo there.
 	- Just run the installer.
 As the code is public and people may compile on their own, everyone is welcome to ascertain the app is safe should they feel like.